Our client’s request

 Developed a widget

 The Beffers widget can be integrated with a single click into recruitment agency websites to optimize and manage the recruitment process.
 The widget offers a customizable interface that includes a search bar, filters for searching for employees (by category, location, work type), current vacancies, and an application form where candidates can fill in information and attach a CV.
-The widget pulls data from large recruitment CRMs and displays vacancies and candidates on websites of recruitment agencies.
+The widget scrapes CVs from large recruitment CRMs and displays vacancies and candidates on websites of recruitment agencies.
 This greatly extends an agency’s referral functionality, making the agency’s website comfortable and easy to use.

 As the Beffers widget integrates with different websites, it’s important to keep it consistent with different designs.
 To solve this issue, we implemented agency branding settings, which are available from the Beffers website.
 There, recruitment agency administrators can upload their company logo and set corporate colors to adapt all elements of the product to their existing branding.